-US 59 is named the Senator Lloyd Bentsen highway between IH 45 and IH 35.
-US 59 is part of High Priority Corridor 18, future Interstate 69.
-Signs are placed along the route south of Houston advertising the future Interstate status.
+Arcing across the state, U.S. 59 covers 631 miles in Texas from Laredo to Houston and Texarkana.
+As decided by state lawmakers in 1992, U.S. 59 is named the Senator Lloyd Bentsen highway between IH 35 and IH 45.
+The freeway is also a part of High Priority Corridor 18, future Interstate 69.
+IH 69 overlays U.S. 59 through the Houston area, and signs posted along the route further south reference it as part of the future Interstate corridor.

 U.S. 59 Highway Guides

 U.S. 59 enters the Lone Star State in Texarkana at IH 30, dropping south through Jefferson and Marshall to cross IH 20.
 U.S. 59 continues south through Carthage to turn west at Tenaha, aiming for Nagodoches and Livingston.

 Continuing southwest, U.S. 59 becomes a full freeway in Cleveland en route to the Houston metropolitan area.
 Passing the suburbs of Kingwood and the city of Humble, U.S. 59 travels a linear route along the Eastex Freeway toward Downtown.
 A 35-mile section of U.S. 59, from the Liberty / Montgomery County line south to the north loop of IH 610 was established as IH 69 in 2012.
 The Eastex Freeway was rebuilt in the 1990s, and is one of Houston's least congested freeways.
 The Eastex Freeway was named from a contest held in 1953, where three participants split a $100 prize for submitting the winning name.1